bkw777/M4ROM/README.md

 # Programming the chip
 * Put the programming adapter into a programmer.
 * Remove the M4ROM PCB from the carrier and connect it to the programming adapter by the center pins.
 You don't need to push the pcb all the way down.
-Just get the pins into the holes at all and that is good.
-It should be stiff.
+It should be stiff right away while the board is still near the top of the pins.
+* Test pin connections.
+* Erase the whole chip.
 * Select the desired bank number with the slide switch on the M4ROM.
-* Configure the programmer:
-  * device "SST39SF010A"
-  * ignore size mismatch
 * Write a single 32K rom image.
-* After writing the first bank, for the remaining banks, also add:
+* Repeat select bank and write for the remaining 3 banks.
-  * do not automatically erase the whole chip before writing

 The chip may be re-written as many times as you want, but once data has been written to a given bank, that bank can not be written again without erasing the whole chip again first.